-Reaffirm support for MDBs and encourage continued investments in fragile and conflictaffected settings.

-- Honour pledges to the International

-Development Association, ensuring it can

-continue providing vital grants and highly
+- Reaffirm support for MDBs and encourage continued investments in fragile and conflict-affected settings. - Honour pledges to the International Development Association, ensuring it can continue providing vital grants and highly

-concessional loans to vulnerable countries,

-building in particular on experience with the

-Window for Host Communities and Refugees,

-and the Crisis Response Window and the

-Global Concessional Financing Facility.

-- Prioritize efforts to expand the World Bank's partnerships with humanitarian and civil society organizations that can support program design and delivery, including in climate adaptation and mitigation efforts, and provide unique perspectives on the needs of populations, particularly marginalized groups.
+Prioritize efforts to expand the World Bank's partnerships with humanitarian and civil society organizations that can support program design and delivery, including in climate adaptation and mitigation efforts, and provide unique perspectives on the needs of populations, particularly marginalized groups.